GongT/baobao/@idlebox/node/etc/node.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "IChildProcessStatus" needs to be exported by the entry point index.generated.d.ts
-// Warning: (ae-missing-release-tag) "checkChildProcessResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "checkChildProcessResult" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function checkChildProcessResult(result: IChildProcessStatus): void;

-// Warning: (ae-missing-release-tag) "cleanupEnvironment" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "cleanupEnvironment" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function cleanupEnvironment(name: string, env?: NodeJS.ProcessEnv): void;

-// Warning: (ae-missing-release-tag) "CollectingStream" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "CollectingStream" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export class CollectingStream extends Writable {